Cycling Portugal with The Washington Post

 Portugal Bike Tours - Alentejo - Castelo de Vide

-Town of Castelo de Vide – photo Portugal Bike
+Town of Castelo de Vide.
+The Ancient Medieval Villages bike tour – photo Portugal Bike

 “On Day 3, the landscape shifted from rocky lowlands to rolling vineyards and orchards, including olive, chestnut, pomegranate and orange trees.
 I often popped out of my bike clips to pick up a porcupine-prickly chestnut or taste a bitter olive plucked straight from the tree.
 Neves would also occasionally stop and give us mini-lectures on Portugal’s trees.
 Olive trees, for instance, live up to 260 years — “Older than your country,” he said to me with the equivalent of a wink in his voice.
 My favorite was a cork relative called azinheira, which reminded me of the African acacia and grows on hilly plains resembling the savanna.